jefferywmoore/jefferymoore/README.md

 ![tambouille-banner](/public/static/images/twitter-card.png)

-# Tambouile
+# TechChef

-Tambouille is a personnal french recipes website aimed to my family and acquaintances.
-It was inspired by an exercise made with my former PO.
+TechChef is a personnal blog with an aim to cultivate and share learnings from my culinary and technology interests, including IT, info and cyber security, development and resilience.

 ## Stack

-Tambouille uses:
+TechChef uses:

 - React
 - Next.js